Carson, California

-Carson is a city in the South Bay and the Harbor regions of Los Angeles County, California, located 13 mi south of downtown Los Angeles and approximately 14 mi away from Los Angeles International Airport.
+Carson is a city in the South Bay and Harbor regions of Los Angeles County, California, located 13 mi south of downtown Los Angeles and approximately 14 mi away from Los Angeles International Airport.
 It was incorporated on February 20, 1968.
 The city is locally known for its plurality of Filipino-Americans and immigrants.
 As of the 2020 United States census, the city had a population of 95,558.

 History

-Tongva Indians lived in the area.
+For thousands of years before the arrival of the first Europeans, Tongva Indians lived in the area.
 Carson lies on part of the Spanish land grant Rancho San Pedro, from the King of Spain in 1784.
 The Dominguez Rancho Adobe Museum on Alameda Street in Compton (not far from Carson's city limits) is the historic ranch home of the grantees Juan Dominguez and Manuel Dominguez.
 Carson was named after George Henry Carson, who married a daughter of the Dominguez family in 1857 and managed the rancho.

 The first oil drilling took place in 1921 at Dominguez Hill, on the northwest side of the Rancho San Pedro (also called Rancho Domínguez), site of the famous battle during the Mexican–American War called the Battle of Rancho Domínguez in 1846.
 The mineral rights to this property were owned by Carson Estate Company, the Hellman family, the Dominguez Estate Company, and the Burnham Exploration Company of Frederick Russell Burnham.
 On September 7, 1923, Burnham Exploration partnering with Union Oil brought in the first producer on the site: Callender No. 1-A well at a depth of 4068 ft and 1193 oilbbl/d.

 In 2011, Shell was ordered by the Los Angeles Regional Water Quality Control Board to clean up the Carousel Tract neighborhood after the discovery of benzene and methane gas contamination, as well as soil and groundwater contamination.

 In 2021, Carson was subjected to an air pollution event as a result of hydrogen sulfide emanating from the nearby Dominguez Channel.